-Related crime that may be a felony or misdemeanor The following chart lists the crime that may be classified as a felony or a misdemeanor depending upon the circumstances.
+Related crime that may be a felony or misdemeanor y be a misdemeanor depending upon the circumstances.
 It also provides the corresponding penal code sections.
+Crime Description Penal Code Section of a child person or health of a misdemeanor the crime is a felony.

+Endangering

-Crime Description Penal Code Section Endangering person or health of a child Any person, who willfully causes or permits any child to suffer or inflicts unjustifiable physical pain or mental suffering, or having custody of a child, willfully causes or permits that child to be placed in a situation where his or her person or health is endangered is guilty of a misdemeanor 273a(b) If circumstances or conditions are likely to produce great bodily harm or death, the crime is a felony.
-273a(a)
+Any person, who willfully causes or

+permits any child to suffer or inflicts

+unjustifiable physical pain or mental

+suffering, or having custody of a child, willfully causes or permits that child to be placed in a situation where his or her person or health is endangered is guilty to produce great bodily harm or death,